torosent/dtsdocs/docs/durable-functions/programming-model.md

 Durable Functions extends Azure Functions with a stateful programming model.
 This model allows you to write workflows (orchestrations) and stateful entities using code.

+{: .warning }
+> **Important for .NET Developers:** Support for the in-process model ends on **November 10, 2026**.
+This documentation focuses on the **isolated worker model**, which is the recommended approach for all new and existing .NET projects.
+If you're using the in-process model, see our [Migration Guide](./migration-guide.md).

 ---

 ## Triggers and Bindings